 Kurdish language has many dialects and in Iraq the main two are Sorani and Kurmanji, and along with Arabic, they are the languages you will hear most around Kurdistan.

 Not too many people speak English but you’ll find the younger generation almost all speak at least some.

 You wouldn’t go to Iraq just for the food necessarily.
-It’s pretty standard Middle Eastern affair; very meat heavy and rice and bread make up the rest of most meals.
-If you’re lucky most places will have some sort of basic salad or eggplant or beans stew, but as for any other vegetables, you won’t really get any.
+It’s pretty standard Middle Eastern cuisine; very meat-heavy with rice and bread making up the rest of most meals.
+If you’re lucky most places will have some sort of basic salad or eggplant or bean stew, but as for any other vegetables, you won’t really get any.
 A plate of olives is also a common starter.

 A standard meal is chicken or red meat with rice, bread, beans and a plate of onion (plus a plate of eggplant if you’re lucky), refer to picture above.
 There are cheaper street food and take away options such as kebabs, sandwiches and falafel if you’re on a tight budget.

 Vegetarians will find it difficult, but beans and eggplant are staple dishes almost all restaurants will have in some form and falafel sandwiches are a good choice.

 Alcohol is available in the major cities at supermarkets and designated alcohol shops.
 It’s not frowned upon to drink and some of the alcohol is even smuggled across the border into Iran, you can read about my experience seeing the smugglers at work here.
 Although if you’re a solo female traveller I’d restrict my alcohol intact to just well-known bars in Erbil or Sulaymaniyah to avoid any sort of problem.